Where to Stay in New York: A First Timers Guide (2025)

 Lower Manhattan

-It’s also a great spot for those who want easy access to the likes of Brooklyn and the Statue of Liberty.
+It’s also a great area for those who want easy access to the likes of Brooklyn and the Statue of Liberty.

 Lower Manhattan wouldn’t be my personal top choice of where to stay in New York.
 It can feel a little remote and soulless.
 However, if you’re looking for somewhere a bit quieter that’s still well-connected, it could be a good option for you.